typedb/typedb-docs/06-management/04-migration-and-backup.md

 <div class="note">
 [Important]
 If you are migrating from 1.6.x or below to 2.0.x, you must first copy your `server/db` directory from your existing Grakn installation into an Grakn 1.7.3 installation.
-This will be fast and can be done to move from a version of Grakn without migration tools to one which has them.
-From 1.7.3 you are able to migrate to Grakn 2.0.
+This will be fast and can be done to move from a version of TypeDB without migration tools to one which has them.
+From 1.7.3 you are able to migrate to TypeDB 2.0.
 </div>

 The migration features describe beyond this point are designed for use with databases that can reasonably fit on a local disk multiple times (in the order of Gigabytes), as they make use of files to contain your data.
-If you have use cases for migrating data that will not fit onto disk, please reach out to us on our [Discord](https://discord.com/invite/graknlabs) community or [Forums](https://discuss.grakn.ai/) where we can advise you further.
+If you have use cases for migrating data that will not fit onto disk, please reach out to us on our [Discord](https://discord.com/invite/vaticle) community or [Forums](https://discuss.vaticle.com) where we can advise you further.

 ## Backup